CMakousky/employee-tracker/README.md

 ## Installation

-This app requires Node.js and PostreSQL to operate.
+This app requires Node.js and PostgreSQL to operate.

 Use your favorite package manager software to install asciiart-logo, inquirer, pg, dotenv, and typescript.
 Change the ".env.EXAMPLE" filename to ".env".
 Write the postgres password into the "DB_PASSWORD" field of the ".env" file.
 Navigate to the root directory of employee-tracker and enter "npm run build" into your command-line.

+Log into PostgreSQL and "\include" the "schema.sql" and "seeds.sql" files.
+This will initialize the employee_db database and seed it with data.

 ## Usage